vvlnote/todo-lists-js/README.md

-# To-do list application
+# To-do list js application

-This application provides the interface to allow users to create/delete/update the lists. the lists can be to-do list, gaol list, shopping list, etc ...
+This application is based on the previous To-do List application which was implemented in Ruby on Rails.
+The goal of this project is to add dynamic features to the previous Rails application that are possible only through JavaScript and JSON API.

 ## Usage
+    Run rake db:migrate to create the databse in order to the  projet to run.
-	In the browser, copy localhost:3000 to start with the program.
+    In terminal, type in rails s to start the rails server In the browser, copy localhost:3000 to start with the program.
+      After the program started, please click "Sign in iwth GitHbu" to log in to the program. after the browser to create your user account, stop the rais server (by keyin cntr+c).
-	After the program started, please follow the browser to go through signup/login to get into your own accout, and you can create lists and keep track the status of the items inside the list.
+      In terminal, type in rake db:seed to put the testing data into the database. and please start the rails server again After the program started, please follow the browser to go through signup/login to get into your own accout, and you can create lists and keep track the status of the items inside the list.
 ## Development
 	After clone the code from the github : https://github.com/vvlnote/todo-lists.